CAPS Doctoral Internship Program (CDIP)

 How to Apply

-The UArizona CAPS Doctoral Internship currently offers 2 full-time internship positions.
+The University of Arizona CAPS Doctoral Internship is recruiting for 3 full-time internship positions for the 2025-2026 internship year.
 Students interested in applying for the internship program should submit an online application through the APPIC website (www.appic.org) using the APPIC Application for Psychology Internships (AAPI).
 As an APPIC-accredited site, we participate in “the match” through the National Matching Services for intern selection.
 Prospective interns must use our program code (#2594) when applying.
 The following materials must be submitted:

 Required Application Materials